-To help you find the best smart TV for your home entertainment set up, we’ve combed through plenty of models, testing them for resolution, pixel count and, most importantly, built-in integration with popular smart home devices and TV streaming devices, such as Amazon Fire TV and Roku TV.
-We also took a look at functionality with voice-controlled smart assistants, such as Alexa and Google Assistant.
-Finally, we favored products with useful add-ons, like lengthy warranties, plenty of outputs and the ability to play a large variety of video formats.
+To help you find the best smart TV for your home entertainment setup, we’ve combed through plenty of models, researching them for resolution, pixel count, and, most importantly, built-in integration with popular smart home devices and TV streaming devices, such as Amazon Fire TV and Roku TV.
+We also took a look at the functionality of voice-controlled smart assistants, such as Alexa and Google Assistant.
+Finally, we favored products with useful add-ons, like lengthy warranties, plenty of outputs, and the ability to play a large variety of video formats.

 Top 7 Smart TVs Compared

 #1 TCL Class 5-Series Roku Smart TV (50”, 55”, 65”)

 Award: Honorable Mention

 WHY WE LIKE IT: A best-in-class app makes this product truly shine, allowing for navigation, volume control, search, and headphone listening right from your phone or tablet.
 This is a great smart TV for those who prefer smartphones to garden variety remote controls, though it does come with one of those as well.

 - Roku interface extremely easy to navigate

 The TCL Roku Smart TV is extremely easy to use, this simplicity is furthered by the fantastic related app, which allows you to control every aspect of the device right from your phone or tablet.
 You can even plug in headphones right into your phone or tablet and listen from there, bypassing the need for Bluetooth or similar functionality.
 It comes built-in with support for Alexa and Google Assistant, creating another avenue for control, and the UI is elegant, allowing for speedy searches throughout every major streaming platform.